mssrchapelier/belgrade-tram-analytics/README.md

 Domain-specific adaptations implemented in this system include:
 - specialised treatment of trams (rail track and platform assignment, track centreline-bound reference points);
-- speed estimation using homography matching and a specific algorithm for trams;
+- speed estimation using homography matching (mapping pixels to [UTM coordinates](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)) and a specific algorithm for trams;
 - a domain-specific event emitter and a live state updater focusing on time periods of interest (time spent by the vehicle inside a specific zone, current and previous occupancy for a zone, stationary periods per vehicle/per zone, etc.)

 **Completed ([`v1`](./tram_analytics/v1))**:
 - real-time synchronous pipeline
-- tram detector finetuned for one 320p camera on a manually curated dataset (a tram stop zone in Belgrade -- Nemanjina ulica, near Trg Slavija)
+- YOLO v11 "nano" tram detector finetuned for one 320p camera on a manually curated dataset (a tram stop zone in Belgrade -- Nemanjina ulica, near Trg Slavija)
 - FastAPI server for the master DTO + annotated image
 - dashboard (Gradio base + Jinja2 HTML templates / CSS stylesheet)

 ***In development ([`v2`](./tram_analytics/v2))***:
 - concurrent operation of the pipeline's steps -- message queue (RabbitMQ)-based
 - multi-stream capability, including whilst sharing the same detector model(s)
-- Redis for real-time data flow
+- Redis for caching real-time data
-- SQLite and MinIO for persistence
+- SQLite and MinIO for persistence (for a future historical analytics module)

 *Planned (v3)*:
 - historical analytics exposed through an API endpoint (and to the operator through a section of the dashboard)